 How much support do you give your employees in planning and developing their careers?

-But as a recent report from Blessing White points out, even though employers may not be able to make long-term commitments or predict with any certainty the skills they will need for the future – they still have much to gain from supporting employees with their career development.
+However, even though employers may not be able to make long-term commitments to career development or predict with any certainty the skills they will need for the future, they still have much to gain from supporting employees with their career development.

 Here are five reasons why companies should take an active role in helping their employees develop their careers: